-Even though a programming languages popularity might seem somewhat arbitrary, it’s actually a very important aspect in the Python VS Java comparison.
+Even though a programming language popularity might seem somewhat arbitrary, it’s a very important aspect of the Python VS Java comparison.
 First of all, the programming community doesn’t have time to waste when it comes to lousy and kind-of-working programming languages.
 That’s why, if a particular language is popular, you can be automatically sure that it’s going to be doing something right.

 Furthermore, dedicated communities support their beloved programming languages in many different ways.
 Active participation in discussions, answering questions, or even creating learning material for beginner programmers online – all of these things add up to create a thriving and engaging community.
 If you choose to learn a programming language that has a great and active fan base, you will never have to worry about encountering a problem and not being able to find a solution.

 And, of course, there’s the salary.
 Honestly, this is probably the very first thing that many people think about and get motivated by when thinking about a programming job, and learning some sort of a programming language.
 It’s no secret that programmers make a lot of money – the field of Computer Science is one of the most profitable career building path choices in the world!

 That being said, however, you should also know that different programming languages bring in different numbers.
 This is also true in this Python VS Java comparison – if you’re trying to decide whether you should choose Java or Python, the difference in salary might be a big factor that influences your choice.

 We’ll go over the points one by one, and you should be able to decide at the very end.
 Let’s start with ease of use.